-Deep in the Heart of Fort Worth - Texas Jewish Post
+Deep in the heart of Fort Worth - Texas Jewish Post

 Special to the TJP

-The Golden Book of Donors, with its cover of ivory and brass and parchment pages binded in Jerusalem in 1926, is among the priceless artifacts to be displayed at “Deep in the Heart: Israel at 75,” a monthlong exhibit at Congregation Ahavath Sholom celebrating Israel’s jubilee year.
+The Golden Book of Donors, with its cover of ivory and brass and parchment pages binded in Jerusalem in 1926, is among the priceless artifacts displayed at “Deep in the Heart: Israel at 75,” a monthlong exhibit at Congregation Ahavath Sholom celebrating Israel’s jubilee year.
+The exhibit debuted April 30 at the Tarrant County Israel Independence Day celebration.

 The Golden Book was commissioned nearly a century ago by the Fort Worth Talmud Torah at a cost of $500.
 (That’s $8,300 in today’s dollars.)
 Donors who wanted their names inscribed in the Golden Book contributed $200 to the Hebrew school.
 The current cost of an inscription is $300 — a bargain considering inflation.
 The book was crafted at Jerusalem’s Bezalel School of Arts and Crafts.